-- The claim as detailed in A.1. above. - The Self-assessment report for assurance level "Important" (output of the Self-Assessment tool further detailed in Part II-Annex D) that demonstrates a total maturity level higher than or equal to 3/5 and a maturity level for each key measure higher than or equal to 3/5. - Appropriate evidence to support the maturity self-assessment.
-The submitted evidence includes the completed 'details' tab from the Self-Assessment tool (see Part II-Annex D), and information or reference thereto regarding the verification of key measures. - Maximum 3 CyberFundamentals measures that the organisation wants to exclude from the scope of the claim; Can not be excluded: Key measures as defined in clauses A and B in part IV of this CAS; - Motivation for each of the from the scope excluded CyberFundamentals measures (maximum 3).
+- The claim as detailed in B.1. above. - The Self-assessment report for assurance level "Important" (output of the Self-Assessment tool further detailed in Part II-Annex D) that demonstrates a total maturity level higher than or equal to 3/5 and a maturity level for each key measure higher than or equal to 3/5. - Appropriate evidence to support the maturity self-assessment.
+The submitted evidence includes the completed 'details' tab from the Self-Assessment tool (see Part II-Annex D), and information or reference thereto regarding the verification of key measures. - Maximum 3 CyberFundamentals measures that the organisation wants to exclude from the scope of the claim.
+Can not be excluded: Key measures as defined in clauses A and B in part IV of this CAS; - Motivation for each of the from the scope excluded CyberFundamentals measures (maximum 3).

-- Objective evidence or reference to the verification regarding the use of symbols/logo's/marks; - Objective evidence or reference to the verification collected by the applicant during onsite verification on the key measures to be verified.
+- Objective evidence or references collected by the applicant during self-assessment regarding the use of symbols, logos, or marks; - Objective evidence or references collected by the applicant during self-assessment regarding the key measures to be verified.
 The verifier shall have access to the relevant information; - The verification report of the previous verification.